Famous (single album)

 Famous is the debut single album by South Korean co-ed group AllDay Project.
 It was released on June 23, 2025, by The Black Label, and consists of its title track and the single "Wicked".

 Background and release

-On June 6, 2025, The Black Label announced that they would be debuting a new five-member co-ed group, opening their official social media accounts and posting a photo of the members together.
+On June 6, 2025, The Black Label announced that they would be debuting a new co-ed group, opening their official social media accounts and posting a photo of the members together.
 The members subsequently posted images holding an approval letter to their personal Instagram accounts, and it was later confirmed that the group would make their debut on June 23.
 On June 16, the music video for the title track was released on YouTube, garnering 10 million views in four days.
 The single album was released on June 23, 2025, alongside two different performance videos for the B-side, "Wicked".

 Composition

 The title track, "Famous" is a hip hop song that contains a danceable beat made up of heavy synth bass and a guitar riff, on top of which the members deliver "colorful rap flows and melody lines".
 Its lyrics discuss confidence and ambition in someone who is "not famous but already receiving attention."
 The second track, "Wicked", contains an experimental beat that incorporates elements of Brazilian funk, trap, R&B, and drill, and utilizes repetitive lyrics to create an intense rhythm.